01 of 10

 Go Ahead Tours' Paris, Normandy and the Loire Valley tour takes you on a journey through northwestern France.
 The tour includes three nights in Paris, two nights on the Normandy coast, a night in Saint-Malo and two nights in the Loire Valley.

 After spending our arrival day exploring Paris on our own and a second day touring Paris and Versailles with local guides, our group headed west, stopping in Rouen to have lunch and explore the medieval town center and spending a couple of hours in Honfleur's delightful harbor area.
-Just before arriving in Cabourg, where we spent two nights, we stopped at a local apple orchard, where we toured their Calvados distillery and tasted cider, Calvados, and local cheeses.
+Just before arriving in Cabourg, where we spent two nights, we stopped at a local apple orchard, where we toured a Calvados distillery and tasted cider, Calvados, and local cheeses.

 The next day was devoted to D-Day sites and the D-Day Museum in Arromanches-les-Bains.
-After leaving our Cabourg hotel, we spent most of the day at Mont-Saint-Michel, a medieval monastery that sits atop an island.
+After leaving our Cabourg hotel, we spent most of the day at Mont-Saint-Michel, a medieval monastery atop an island.
 We spent that night in Saint-Malo at a lovely seaside hotel.

-Before heading to the Loire Valley, we had plenty of time to explore Saint-Malo, first with a local guide and then on our own.
+Before heading to the Loire Valley, we had time to explore Saint-Malo, first with a local guide and then on our own.
 We spent two nights in Amboise, touring Chenonceau and enjoying the sights of Amboise itself.
 The group headed back to Paris via Chambord for a final night.

 On the next 9 slides, you'll find the details of our trip.Continue to 2 of 10 below.